Slovenia in the Eurovision Song Contest 1993

 Slovenia was represented at the Eurovision Song Contest 1993 with the song "Tih deževen dan", composed by Cole Moretti, with lyrics by Tomaž Kosec, and performed by 1X Band.
 The Slovene participating broadcaster, Radiotelevizija Slovenija (RTVSLO), held a national final in order to select its entry for the contest.
 This was the first-ever entry from independent Slovenia in the Eurovision Song Contest.

 Before Eurovision

-Slovenski izbor za Pesem Evrovizije 1993

-Radiotelevizija Slovenija (RTVSLO) held Slovenski izbor za Pesem Evrovizije 1993 (retroactively known as EMA 1993) on 27 February at 20:30 (CET), in its television studios in Ljubljana, hosted by Tajda Lekše.
-A regional jury vote from twelve regions in Slovenia determined the winner.
+National final